Davies, Martin. How History Works: The Reconstitution of a Human Science (Routledge Approaches to History). 1st ed., Routledge, 2016.

 “History is, after all, the study of “the Past”.”[p.1]

 The introduction talks briefly what the book is about and then goes through 8 things (a-h) that historians and other (non-historical) professionals deal with.
+I think he did this to argue that history isn’t a special discipline.

 a – data: sources, documents, records, artefacts